-The pandemic has seen a spike in the number of people around the world introducing pets into their lives.
-Yet, even before this, Finns have had an affection for four-legged friends and have been developing a number of exciting pet-friendly and dog-oriented solutions in recent years.
+The COVID-19 pandemic has seen a spike in the number of people around the world introducing pets into their lives.
+Even before this, Finns have had an affection for four-legged friends and have been developing a number of exciting pet-friendly and dog-oriented solutions in recent years.

 The local pet sector is continuously developing.
 Here are five more ways to make pets healthier and happier.